rensetsu/.github/profile/README.md

 ## Data Sourcing

 In Rensetsu, data from a site will be scraped/copied based on its schedule.
-Some sites may require manual scraping due to some unique challenge to solve.
+Some sites may require manual scraping with approximate schedule due to some unique challenge to solve, written in [ISO 8601 Duration notation](https://en.wikipedia.org//wiki/ISO_8601#Durations).

 Below is a table when and what sites were being scraped, with UTC timezone: